ogait001/academic-profile/_posts/2026-04-01-the-serpent-the-self-and-the-collapse.md

 Legion is not merely a demoniac.
 He is the theological symbol of the modern self — the self that has been dissolved by the mimetic chain into a collection of borrowed identities.
 When he says, "My name is Legion, for we are many," he names the condition of a subject who has lost the unity of the "I."

 In the Gaitan Topology, the "I" is what exists at the crossing point.
 It is the self that is singular, present, and created — endowed with free will, consciousness, and the capacity for encounter.
 The "I" is not constructed.
 It is received.
-It is the gift that God gives at the center of the lemniscate, the irreducible self that says "I am" because it participates, however finitely, in the "I am" of God.
+It is the gift that God gives at the center of the lemniscate, the irreducible self that says "I am" because it participates, however finitely, in the "I AM" of God.

 The mimetic chain destroys this "I." Not by attacking it directly — evil cannot approach the crossing point — but by luring the person away from it, onto the serpent's curve, where the "I" is progressively replaced by absorbed fragments.
 The personalities encountered through scrolling — the influencers, the strangers, the fantasies, the curated lives — gather inside the subject like a crowd.
 The interior world becomes populated by others.
 The self becomes a host for borrowed desires.